edee17/CSC_Assignment_1-v2-/README.md

 The documentation can be found here.

 ## Postman Images
-The images of Postman testing can be found here.
+The images of Postman testing and other Screenshots can be found here.